-Blood of Revolution: A Romantic Tale, a history drama created by teachers and students of SCUT, made its debut with great success in front of nearly 1,000 people at the University Town last Friday.
+Blood of Revolution: A Romantic Tale, a historical drama created by teachers and students of SCUT, made its debut with a great success in front of nearly 1,000 people at the University Town last Friday.

 In February, 1928, days before Zhou Wenyong and his lover were executed by the Kuomintang government at the Red Flower Ridge, Guangzhou, he left a poem of farewell on the wall of the prison, which was widely read even decades after his death:

 But the inner being of the revolution will never fade

 The life of a warrior shall sacrifice for the party

 And the body of a hero shall fall for his kind

 Now teachers and students of SCUT, being successors of Zhou Wenyong, have made his story reappear on the stage after nearly a century.
 During a lecture given by Zhang Xichun, Secretary of the CPC SCUT Committee, before the start of the performance, the audience also learned a lesson on the early history of SCUT:

 In 1951, four institutions of higher learning merged together as the foundation for the South China Institute of Technology, which was renamed the South China University of Technology (SCUT) in 1988.
 Among these origins of SCUT was the Guangdong Industrial Institute and its predecessor, the Guangdong First Specialized School of Industry (甲工, Jiagong), known for their extraordinary contributions to the revolution that gave birth to the People's Republic of China.